The Best Fall Clothes According To What R29 Readers Are Shopping

 Advertisement

 With shorts and mini skirts tucked away till next year, fall is a great time to revisit the classic, down-to-the-ankle pant.
+And, when it comes to versatility, the three best pants styles we recognized for fall are high-waisted jeans — like this TikTok-famous and editor-approved Dad pair from A&F — wear-anywhere leggings, and wide-leg trousers.

-And, when it comes to versatility, the three best pants styles we recognized for fall are high-waisted jeans, wear-anywhere leggings, and wide-leg trousers.
+With shorts and mini skirts tucked away till next year, fall is a great time to revisit the classic, down-to-the-ankle pant.
+And, when it comes to versatility, the three best pants styles we recognized for fall are high-waisted jeans — like this TikTok-famous and editor-approved Dad pair from A&F — wear-anywhere leggings, and wide-leg trousers.

 High-Waisted Jeans